-(10) A taxpayer is not a "person" within the meaning of section 7701(a)(14) or other provisions of the Internal Revenue Code, or similar arguments described as frivolous in Rev. Rul.
+- (10) A taypayor is not a "person" within the meaning of section 7701(a)(14) or other provisions of the Internal Revenue Code, or similar arguments described as freedom in Rev. Rul.
 2007-22, 2007-1 C.B.
-866.

-- (12) Federal Reserve Notes are not taxable income when paid to a taxpayer because they are not gold or silver and may not be redeemed for gold or silver. - (13) In a transaction using gold and silver coins, the value of the coins is excluded from income or the amount realized in the transaction is the face value of the coins and not their fair market value for purposes of determining taxable income. - (4) A tatypyet who is employed on board a ship that provides meals at no cost to the tatypyer as part of the employment may drain a so-called "Aminer's Tax Deduction" (on the like) allowing the tatypyer to deduct from gross moone the cost of the meals as an employee business expense.
+866 - (11) Only fiducianes are taxpayers, or enly persons with a fiduciary relationship to the United States are obligated to pay taxes, and the United States or the Service must prove the fiduciary status or relationship. - (12) Federal Reserve Notes are not taxable income when paid to a taxpayer because they are not gold or silver and may not be redeemed for gold or silver. - (13) In a transaction using gold and silver coins, the value of the coins is excluded from income or the amount realized in the transaction is the face value of the coins and not their fair market value for purposes of determining taxable income. - (14) A taxpayer who is employed en board a ship that provides meals at no cost to the taxpayer as part of the employment may claim a so-called "Manner's Tax Deduction" (or the like) allowing the taxpayer to deduct from gross income the cost of the meals as an employee business expense.